curious-containers/curious-containers.github.io/_docs/010-red-beginners-guide.md

 As a first step, `python3-venv` is installed from Debian repositories which is used to create a Python virtual environment for the connectors.
 Then a new user `cc` is created.
 The name of this user is not relevant, but since it is the first user created in this image, user id and group id `1000` will be assigned.
 This is important, because `faice` will always start a container with `uid:gid` set to `1000:1000`.
 This behavior is equivalent to the CWL reference implementation `cwltool`.
 As a next step the Dockerfile switches to the `cc` user and installs the application.
 In this case the `grepwrap` script is added to the image.
 As a last step we install `red-connector-http`, which we want to use in our given experiment.

-Use the Docker client to build the image and name it `grepwrap-image`.
+Use the Docker client to build the image and name it `grepwrap`.

 ```bash
 docker build --tag grepwrap .